 Mediation.
 A less expensive, more flexible and collaborative process, mediation also typically takes much less time than a litigated divorce.
 The majority of mediation cases involve less than 15 total hours of face-to-face time for clients.
 Instead of each spouse needing his or her own attorney, the mediator works with both parties to reach a mutually beneficial resolution to all priorities, conflicts, and concerns.
 Although mediation is often referred to as the “neutral” alternative, neutrality incorrectly implies that the mediator is indifferent to the outcome of each case.
 Effective mediation demands the opposite.
 In order to successfully reach a joint resolution, the mediator should be involved and engaged throughout the entire process.
 A good mediator should be empathetic and creative, and able to help both spouses understand their own needs and each other’s perspectives.

 Romanowski Law Offices – New Jersey Divorce Lawyer

 If you are considering divorce, a consultation with a creative, experienced NJ divorce attorney can provide ease of mind, answers to your questions, and options.
 Curtis J. Romanowski, co-founder of the Collaborative Divorce Concept, has helped countless New Jersey couples find creative alternatives to their conflicts.
 The goal is to keep you out of trial, keep your costs low, and reach a solution as quickly as possible.
 Our legal team serves clients in Warren, Bergen, Essex, Union and across New Jersey, and we can help you.
-Contact Romanowski Law Offices for a free consultation today.
+Contact Romanowski Law Offices for an expert consultation today.